DRIVE-on-PEPU/pumppad/README.md

   <strong>When Ryan Gosling said, “I drive,” he meant straight to the MOON, baby!</strong><br><br>
   Hello community, this is Benjamin.
 I’m the token’s creator and an active community member.
 If you’ve been around $MATRIX or other projects, you might’ve seen my name before.
   <br><br>
-  1️⃣ $DRIVE is a community token inspired by the legendary cult film Drive.
+  1️⃣ $DRIVE is a community token inspired by the legendary cult film Drive (my personal favorite).
   <br>
   2️⃣ This is a simple, honest meme coin: no gimmicks, no utility plans (for now).
   <br>
   3️⃣ The only promise is that this is a **real community project**, and we'll decide together how it plays out.
   <br>
-  4️⃣ I’m not here to rugpull people for 700 PEPU—that’s gigacringe behavior that **hurts the community and the ecosystem** we want to grow.
+  4️⃣ I’m not here to rugpull people for 700 PEPU.
+That’s gigacringe behavior that **hurts the community and the ecosystem** we want to grow and succeed.
   <br>
-  5️⃣ If you’re on the same wavelength, hop in early and let’s drive this getaway car straight to the M🌕🌕N!
+  5️⃣ If you’re on the same wavelength, hop in early and let’s drive this getaway car straight to the MOOOOON!
   <br><br>
-  🆕🅼🅿🅾🆁🆃🅰🅽🆃 Please only invest what you can afford.
-After aping in, join our Telegram and say hello!
+  ⚠️ Please only invest what you can afford.
+BUY NOW, and join our Telegram to say hello! ⚠️
 </div>

 ---